Skip to Main Content

 An academic database is:

-A collection of curated information suitable for use by college and university students to find the content they need to succeed in their classes and attain their degrees.
+A collection of curated reliable digital information suitable for use by college and university students to find the content they need to succeed in their classes and attain their degrees.

 They both have their uses, of course, but you don't search them the same way.

-- They take your search words, and see if they can find a match with those metadata labels already on the items in the database.
+• So academic database search engines take your search words, and see if they can find a match with those 'labels' (aka: metadata) already on the items in the database.